 Will there be any free time?

-Of course, as above, if you want to take some extra time out during the trip you are welcome to skip some of the shoot locations, but this is entirely your choice.
+Of course, as above, if you want to take some extra time out during the trip you can work with Paul to reschedule or alter the plan for that day and this is entirely your choice.

-I have a medical condition/limited mobility – can I still come?
+I have a medical condition/limited mobility – can I still book?

 In general, as long as you, a doctor, and us, are comfortable that we have the means and capability to support you should something go wrong (and you have insurance cover) there is generally no problem.
-There are some practical issues – so if you need an oxygen tank to breath normally and require a mobility scooter, a hike through Death Valley or down the Purbeck hills may not be the best idea – but in general, the workshops are not designed to be a strenuous workout, they’re intended to be as accessible as possible while still visiting some great locations.
+There are some practical issues – so if you need an oxygen tank to breath normally and require a mobility scooter, a hike through Death Valley or down the Purbeck hills may not be the best idea – but in general, we can build an itinerary to be as strenuous and challenging, or calm and relaxing, as you want.
 If you so have any concerns, please don’t hesitate to contact us before booking.

 How fit do I have to be?

 Once upon a time, Paul was very fit.
 He ran marathons, and trained in the gym twice a day.
 For many reasons, those days have faded away and while he’s more than able to hike up a hill in record time to “get that shot”, to call him an athlete would be a bit of a stretch!
-So, as long as you are moderately fit, are of sound health, and have no problems with temperature differences and a few hills, his workshops will be fine for you too.
+So, as long as you are moderately fit, are of sound health, and have no problems with temperature differences and a few hills, you’ll be absolutely fine.

 How does payment work?

-- Cancelled more than 10 weeks in advance = Loss of deposit, remaining balance fully refunded.
+- Cancelled more than 20 weeks in advance = Loss of deposit, any remaining balance fully refunded.

-- Cancelled between 10 weeks and 7 weeks in advance = Refund of 50% of full payment amount.
+- Cancelled between 20 weeks and 8 weeks in advance = Loss of deposit plus mid-payment (60% of total workshop cost)

-- Cancelled within 4 weeks prior to the start of the workshop = Loss of full payment amount.
+- Cancelled within 8 weeks prior to the start of your workshop = Loss of full payment amount.

 What are the hotels like?

 We choose the best hotels in each location based on the needs of our photographers and proximity to the shoots we have planned.
-Ideally, this will involve 4-star accommodation or above, but please remember our workshops are often in places which are sparsely populated and “off the beaten track”.
-We always make sure that every hotel has internet access, private bathrooms, a great night’s sleep, as many facilities as possible and is one that we’ve experienced ourselves before.
+Ideally, this will involve 4 or 5 star accommodation (or better!), but please remember our workshops are often in places which are sparsely populated and “off the beaten track”.
+We always make sure that every hotel is the best combination of facilities, connectivity, a great night’s sleep and extensive dining options, along with being one that Paul has personally experienced before.

 How much time will I have 1:1 with Paul?

-And that is why, unlike others, we only run workshops with a maximum of 6 people!
+And that is why, unlike others, we only run private workshops!

 What does a typical day’s schedule look like?